Kyle

 Busch began his motorsports career racing Legend Cars at the age of 13, where he won two Legend Cars championships at The Bullring at Las Vegas Motor Speedway along with 65 Legend Cars victories.

 Outside of the driver’s seat, Busch is active with his wife, Samantha, in the operation of The Samantha and Kyle Busch Bundle of Joy Fund benefitting in-need families struggling with infertility.
 The organization, founded in 2015 following the couple’s own infertility journey, provides financial grants to help offset the costs associated with IVF treatments.
 Busch is also active in his son’s racing career.
-Busch resides in the Lake Norman, NC, area with his wife Samantha, son Brexton, daughter Lennix and dog Piper.

 News

-Randall Burnett is the crew chief for Kyle Busch and the No. 8 entry for Richard Childress Racing in the NASCAR Cup Series.
-The 2023 season is Burnett’s fourth leading the team for RCR.
+More NewsRandall Burnett returns as crew chief for the No. 8 team and driver Kyle Busch at Richard Childress Racing in the NASCAR Cup Series.
+The 2024 season is Burnett’s fifth leading the team and his eighth as a crew chief at RCR since joining the organization in 2017.

 In 2016, Burnett got his first opportunity as crew chief in the Cup Series when he joined JTG Daugherty Racing and driver A.J.
 Allmendinger.
 He led the team to two top-five finishes and nine top-10 finishes, highlighted by second-place finish at Martinsville.